11 Lessons I’ve Learned as a Technical Program Manager

 Technical Program Manager

+So what is a technical program manager?
+What does a technical program manager do?
 In practice, my role is a blend of product management and technical program management.
-I run the A/B testing program on one of my company’s largest web properties, and I sit on a cross-functional team that includes an analyst, developer, and a counterpart in marketing.
+I run the A/B testing program on one of my company’s largest web properties, and I sit on a cross-functional team that includes an analyst, developer, and marketing strategist.
 I own the product backlog and the list of features my team will work on next.
 We use the same KPIs our marketing partners do to determine outcomes and impact of experiments, in addition to a few that we’re currently working on and are unique to our team.
 I oversee infrastructure projects that impact the A/B testing program, and I also handle the day-to-day project management of building each test like creating and assigning tasks, managing timelines, writing specs, communicating status updates, and more.
 I build out processes and documentation and educate stakeholders and partners on the program goals, the experimentation practice, and how to work with us.

 The lessons I’ve learned here are not exclusive to me or my role.
 PMs of all shapes (product, program, and project managers) will find that these are applicable to their work in some capacity.